wiris/html-integrations/packages/tinymce7/README.md

    npm install @wiris/mathtype-tinymce7
    ```

-   > MathType is fully compatible with TinyMCE 7 from version 7.8.0.
+   > This module is fully compatible with:
+   >  - TinyMCE 7 from version 7.8.0
+   >  - TinyMCE 8

 2. Add the plugin as an external plugin: